jasteinberg/In-context-associative-interference-repo/README.md

 # In-context associative interference

-Code, figures, and analysis summaries for the write-up *In-context associative interference: a zero-parameter onset law and its cue-format generality* (Julia Steinberg, September 2026; MATS 12.0 application, Neel Nanda stream).
+Code, figures, and analysis summaries for the *In-context associative interference: a zero-parameter onset law and its cue-format generality*
 **Question.** Does the signal-versus-interference argument that sets the capacity of an associative memory transfer, quantitatively, to attention?
 Give a model $N$ paired associates in context, cue one, and measure at the